esther615kim/react-testing-ek/README.md

 ### Goals
 - To test React Components with Jest
 - To complete the react-testing-assignment for 3-week React TDD study
-- To add additional individual solo projects to skill up TDD with React
+- To add additional projects to practice TDD with React
 ### 📗 Updates

 | WK | Content | Status |